blueTora/ComputationalIntelligence/HandwrittenDigitRecognition/README.md

 4. **Activation Functions**: Activation functions are applied to the outputs of neurons within the network.
 This project employs popular activation functions like sigmoid, ReLU (Rectified Linear Unit), and softmax to introduce non-linearity and allow the model to learn complex representations.

 ## Logic of the Project

-The project follows the logic of building a deep learning model for handwritten digit recognition from scratch.
-The steps involved in the logic are as follows:

-1. **Data Acquisition**: Obtain a dataset of handwritten digits, such as the MNIST dataset, which consists of thousands of labeled examples.
+**Data Acquisition**: Obtain a dataset of handwritten digits, such as the MNIST dataset, which consists of thousands of labeled examples.

 2. **Data Preprocessing**: Preprocess the dataset by normalizing the pixel values to a suitable range, converting labels to one-hot encodings, and splitting the data into training and testing sets.